ZhuEthan/ZhuEthan.github.io/_posts/2020-04-27-machine learning from Andrew's course.md

 * Random Initialization:
   * Zero initialization: After each update, parameters corresponding to inputs going into each of hidden units are identical.
+  * Key will be init values shouldn't be the identical.